-Staying in an overwater bungalow is an experience that only a few destinations around the world offer.
-And if you’re traveling all the way to Bora Bora, you might as well splurge on the once-in-a-lifetime amazing experience of staying in one.
+Staying in an overwater bungalow is an experience that only a few destinations worldwide offer.
+And if you’re traveling to Bora Bora, you might as well splurge on the once-in-a-lifetime amazing experience of staying in one.
 Most of the remote motu you’ll see around the island house exclusive luxury resorts offering incredible overwater bungalows with the lagoon and Mount Otemanu in your backyard.

 2. Swim with the locals (aka reef sharks and stingrays)